State District 44 Sen. Eric Koch, R-Bedford, recently announced the Indiana Senate has begun accepting applications for the page program.

 Koch said the program allows students to get an up-close look at their state legislature and may spark an interest in civic engagement that could last a lifetime.

-The program will run from Jan.
-23 through early March.
+The program will begin in January and continue through mid-April.
 Positions fill quickly, so it is important to sign up early.
 Pages are scheduled for Mondays, Tuesdays and Thursdays during the legislative session, starting at 8:30 a.m. and dismissing at 3:30 p.m.
 Groups serve together Wednesdays.

 Serving as a page is considered an excused absence from school.